Maizy Chen's Last Chance has been named a National Book Award Finalist!

 Even though Lisa has been paid to eat chocolate, the thing she likes doing most is writing--except for when she has writer's block, or needs a snack, or is distracted.

-Lisa's first book, MILLICENT MIN, GIRL GENIUS debuted in 2003.
-Since then, she's had nine more novels published -- and at this VERY MOMENT is working on a new one.
+Her first book, MILLICENT MIN, GIRL GENIUS debuted in 2003.
+Since then, she's had over 20 more novels published -- and at this VERY MOMENT is working on a new one.
 Well, either that or she's having a snack.
-Her next novel is a for teens and titled THE KIDNEY HYPOTHETICAL - OR HOW TO RUIN YOUR LIFE IN SEVEN DAYS.
+Her latest Young Adult novel is THE KIDNEY HYPOTHETICAL - OR HOW TO RUIN YOUR LIFE IN SEVEN DAYS.

-Lisa has about two million books in print, and has garnered oodles of awards, and her backwards handwriting is neater than her regular handwriting.
-Lisa lives in South Pasadena, CA. Her HUGE collection of Winnie the-Poohs is on loan to the White River (Ontario) Winnie-the-Pooh Museum.
+Lisa has garnered oodles of awards, and her backwards handwriting is neater than her regular handwriting.
+Her HUGE collection of Winnie the-Poohs is on loan to the White River (Ontario) Winnie-the-Pooh Museum.

 Why didn't you tell me there's a shorter bio HERE?